 Norfork Lake Beaches

-A beach is probably not what comes to mind when thinking about an Ozark Mountain lake.
-That would be correct, EXCEPT for Norfork Lake!
+A beach is probably not what comes to mind when thinking about an Ozark Mountain lake and that would be correct, EXCEPT for the Norfork Lake Beaches!
 In fact, Norfork Lake is the only Ozark Mountain lake with white. sandy beaches and a huge helping of crystal clear blue water.

 The Norfork Lake Beaches are like the Caribbean of the mid-south.
 Of course the beaches are the place to be in the summer, all 5 months of summer.
 That’s right, summer is 5 months long on Norfork Lake.
 But don’t think it ends there.
 Really, there is nothing like a crisp autumn day, a comfy lounge chair and a good book, the leaves exploding with vibrant colors, and Sand Island.